BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

    modalHeight = 541
 %}

-With a [lightning wallet server]({{ '/guide/how-it-works/lightning-services/#receive-payments-offline' | relative_url }}), a payment can be intercepted and held for a user until they open their wallet.
-A push notification can be sent to the user so they can open their wallet and receive the payment.
+This wallet uses a [lightning wallet server (LWS)]({{ 'guide/how-it-works/lightning-services/#what-are-lightning-wallet-servers' | relative_url }}) to intercept and hold payments for offline users until they come online.
+The LWS sends a push notification to the user to open their wallet so the payment can be received.

-Another option is to educate users to keep their wallet open.
-This can be explained during [first use]({{ '/guide/daily-spending-wallet/first-use/' | relative_url }}), or when the user attempts to close their wallet.
+To avoid payment failures, when generating a request it's indicated to the user that they should keep their wallet open until the payment is received.
+More on this [here]({{ '/guide/daily-spending-wallet/requesting/#creating-the-request' | relative_url }}).

 </div>

+{% include tip/open.html color="blue" icon="info" label="Offline payments" %}

+Offline, also known as async payments, are still not standards in the lightning ecosystem.
+Keep this in mind when developing your product.
+More on this on a [lightning services page]({{ '/guide/how-it-works/lightning-services/#receive-payments-offline' | relative_url }}).

+{% include tip/close.html %}

 ## Receiving lightning payments

-Once the user is online, a payment channel with [inbound liquidity]({{ '/guide/how-it-works/liquidity/'| relative_url }}) is also required to receive the payment.
-If the user already has a payment channel with enough inbound liquidity, the payment will be [received]({{ '/guide/daily-spending-wallet/receiving/#received-payment'| relative_url }}).
+Once the user is online, a payment channel with [inbound liquidity]({{ '/guide/how-it-works/liquidity/'| relative_url }}) is required to receive a payment.
+If the user already has a payment channel with enough inbound liquidity, the payment will be [received]/guide/daily-spending-wallet/requesting/receiving/#received-payment.

 If the user does not have a channel open, or one with enough inbound liquidity, a new channel needs to be opened.
-Any additional fees required to open a channel need to be communicated to users when [creating a payment request]({{ '/guide/daily-spending-wallet/requesting/'| relative_url }}), and before they share it.
+Any additional fees required to open a channel need to be communicated to users when [creating a payment request]({{ '/guide/daily-spending-wallet/requesting/#fees'| relative_url }}), and before they share it.

-Channel opens are handled by a lightning service provider (LSP).
-This happens [on-demand]({{ '/guide/how-it-works/lightning-services/#on-demand-liquidity'| relative_url }}) and requires [zero confirmations]({{ '/guide/how-it-works/lightning-services/#zero-confirmation'| relative_url }}), so users can receive and spend their bitcoin instantly.
+In this wallet channel opens and management are done by a lightning service provider (LSP).
+Channel opens happen [on-demand]({{ '/guide/how-it-works/lightning-services/#on-demand-liquidity'| relative_url }}) and use [zero confirmation channel opens]({{ '/guide/how-it-works/lightning-services/#zero-confirmation'| relative_url }}) so users can receive and spend their bitcoin instantly.

 ## Receiving on-chain payments

-To receive on-chain payments and maintain a single lightning balance, a [lightning wallet server (LWS)]({{ '/guide/how-it-works/lightning-services/#what-are-lightning-wallet-servers'| relative_url }}) conducts [submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/) on the users behalf.
-Submarine swaps move bitcoin between the bitcoin and lightning networks.
+This wallet maintains a single lightning balance.
+To do this but still allow on-chain sending and requesting, a LWS is used that conducts [submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/) between lightning and on-chain.

 {% include tip/open.html color="blue" icon="info" label="Experimental options" %}

-Experimental options such as [Peerswap](https://www.peerswap.dev/) and [Collaborative funding](https://bitcoinops.org/en/topics/dual-funding/) may be more trustless options that could be used to receive on-chain payments whilst maintaining a single lightning balance.
+[Peerswap](https://www.peerswap.dev/) or [Collaborative funding](https://bitcoinops.org/en/topics/dual-funding/) may be more trustless options that do not require a third-party LWS to receive and send on-chain payments.
+Though these are not currently widely adopted.

 {% include tip/close.html %}

 ### Refunds

-There may be scenarios where a submarine swap is not completed successfully, such as when the wallets LSP is offline.
-In these cases, the users needs to claim the on-chain funds that failed to be swapped by sending them to a on-chain address.
+Refunds are required in some scenarios when a submarine swap can not be completed successfully.
+A refund is when a swap fails and the incoming on-chain bitcoin is now in control by the LWS.
+Users will need to claim these on-chain funds as a refund.

+Reasons for refunds will vary based on how the LWS swap service is implemented but below are some common scenarios:

+- LWS swap service is offline
+- Receiving more than the users inbound capacity
+- Re-using a swap-address to receive an on-chain payment

 <div class="image-slide-gallery">